satsvelke/Net-5-API/README.md

 A basic architect to start a project from scratch

-made  .net core with Ef
+made in .net core with Ef